Skip to main content

 NomadiQ Portable Propane Gas Grill

 We loved the design of the NOMADIQ Portable Propane Gas Grill.
-The grill packs up into an extremely compact package that can be carried with one hand by a handle built into the top of the grill.
+The grill packs up into a compact package that you can carry with one hand.

-Unlocking the grill and twisting it apart yielded a surprising amount of grilling space—enough to cook eight burgers on its 226 square inches of split cooking space.
-The split Y propane hose creates two temperature-controlled cooking zones, which is unique considering that most portable gas grills only have one temperature control knob.
+Unlocking the grill and twisting it apart yields a surprising amount of grilling space.
+You can up to cook eight burgers on its 226 square inches of grilling space.
+The split Y propane hose creates two temperature-controlled cooking zones.
+This is unique considering that most portable gas grills only have one temperature-control knob.

-On the flip side, this grill doesn’t have a lid and the two cooking zones are separated by the grill’s body.
-This means there’s still no way to cook with indirect heat on this gas grill, and the split cooking space means it would make cooking larger cuts difficult or impossible.
+On the flip side, this grill doesn’t have a lid, and the two cooking zones are separated by the grill’s body.
+This means there’s still no way to cook with indirect heat on this gas grill.
+The split cooking space makes cooking larger cuts difficult.

-Additionally, we didn’t like how the propane hose is only designed to cook with one-pound propane canisters: there’s no way to use a propane adapter to hook it up to a larger propane tank of the sort that’s used with a full-sized gas grill.
-Given that being able to connect a tank adapter is a common feature among other portable gas grills, it’s a shortcoming that’s difficult to overlook.
+Additionally, we didn’t like how the propane hose only works with one-pound propane canisters.
+There’s no way to use a propane adapter to hook it up to a larger propane tank.

 Pros